Magento SEO Full Guide: Features, Tips, and Best Practices

 • Sitemaps

-6. Magento 2 SEO Plugin From FME Extensions
+5. Magento 2 SEO Plugin From FME Extensions

 If automation and a cost-effective solution are what you’re looking for to handle your site’s SEO, Magento 2 SEO from FME extensions has you covered.
+This SEO plug-in enables your site to reduce your search engine optimization workload and improves your search ranking.

 Magento 2 SEO plugin features include:

-• Meta titles, descriptions and keywords automation
+• Meta titles, descriptions, and keywords automation

 • Image alt tag optimization